-- (b) make provision about the procedure to be followed in relation to applications; - (c) make provision about the procedure and rules of evidence necessary for consideration of an application by the Court, allowing for contradictory representations (including by named Contracting Parties) to be made. - (3) In making such regulations the Minister of the Crown must have regard to - (a) the experience gained in the operation of this Act; - (b) the object and intended purpose behind the operation of this Act including - (i) all undertakings in, and international obligations arising from, the Genocide Convention; - (ii) meaningful access to the Court by persons making applications specified in section 1 without hindrance from unreasonable provision made pursuant to subsection (2). - (4) Regulations under subsection (1) may contain supplemental, incidental, consequential and transitional provision. - (5) A statutory instrument containing regulations under subsection (1) is subject to annulment in pursuance of a resolution of either House of Parliament.
+- (b) make provision about the procedure to be followed in relation to applications; - (c) make provision about the procedure and rules of evidence necessary for consideration of an application by the Court, allowing for contradictory representations (including by named Contracting Parties) to be made. - (3) In making such regulations the Minister of the Crown must have regard to- - (a) the experience gained in the operation of this Act; - (b) the object and intended purpose behind the operation of this Act including - (i) all undertakings in, and international obligations arising from, the Genocide Convention; - (ii) meaningful access to the Court by persons making applications specified in section 1 without hindrance from unreasonable provision made pursuant to subsection (2). - (4) Regulations under subsection (1) may contain supplemental, incidental, consequential and transitional provision. - (5) A statutory instrument containing regulations under subsection (1) is subject to annulment in pursuance of a resolution of either House of Parliament.

-3 Referrals to the International Criminal Court or International Court of Justice 20 or international organisations
+3 Referrals to the International Criminal Court or International Court of Justice or other international organisations

-- (1) Where the Court has made a preliminary determination, as provided for in section 1, the Secretary of State must refer, in an appropriate form and subject to jurisdictional requirements, the determination as a finding of a United Kingdom judicial body - - (a) to the Contracting Party which is the subject of the determination or the Contracting Party whose nationals (named or unnamed) are the subjects of the determination, as applicable; - (b) to all other Contracting Parties to the Genocide Convention noting their obligations erga omnes and erga omnes partes; - (c) to the International Court of Justice in accordance with Article IX of the Genocide Convention; - (d) to the United Nations Security Council, the United Kingdom not exercising its veto, with a view to tabling a resolution for the Security Council to refer the situation to the International Criminal Court pursuant to Article 13(b) of the Rome Statute of the International Criminal Court; - (e) to the United Nations Security Council, the United Kingdom not exercising its veto, with a view to tabling a resolution for the Security Council to refer the situation to the International Criminal Court pursuant to Article 13(b) of the Rome Statute of the International Criminal Court; - (f) to the United Nations Security Council, the United Kingdom not exercising its veto, with a view to the Security Council establishing relevant mechanisms to enforce the obligations for the prevention and suppression of acts of genocide or any of the other acts enumerated in Article 3 of the Genocide Convention, pursuant to Chapter V, Article 29 of the United Nations Charter; or
+- (1) Where the Court has made a preliminary determination, as provided for in section 1, the Secretary of State must refer, in an appropriate form and subject to jurisdictional requirements, the determination as a finding of a United Kingdom judicial body- - (a) to the Contracting Party which is the subject of the determination or the Contracting Party whose nationals (named or unnamed) are the subjects of the determination, as applicable; - (b) to all other Contracting Parties to the Genocide Convention noting their obligations erga omnes and erga omnes partes; - (c) to the International Court of Justice in accordance with Article IX of the Genocide Convention: - (d) to the Prosecutor of the International Criminal Court, pursuant to Article 14 of the Rome Statute of the International Criminal Court; - (e) to the United Nations Security Council, the United Kingdom not exercising its veto, with a view to tabling a resolution for the Security Council to refer the situation to the International Criminal Court pursuant to Article 13(b) of the Rome Statute of the International Criminal Court; - (f) to the United Nations Security Council, the United Kingdom not exercising its veto, with a view to the Security Council establishing relevant mechanisms to enforce the obligations for the prevention and suppression of acts of genocide or any of the other acts enumerated in Article 3 of the Genocide Convention, pursuant to Chapter V, Article 29 of the United Nations Charter; or